-TRAFFIC CONTROL
+TRAFFIC CONTROL:

-Traffic Control shall be in accordance with the applicable sections of the Standard Specifications for Road and Bridge Construction, the applicable guidelines contained in the Illinois Manual on Uniform Traffic Control Devices for Streets and Highways, these Special Provisions, and any special details and Highway Standards contained herein and in the plans.
+The contractor will be required to maintain one-way traffic during the construction of the proposed project.
+Traffic control shall be in accordance with the applicable sections of the Standard Specifications for Road and Bridge Construction, the applicable guidelines contained in the Illinois Manual on Uniform Traffic Control Devices for Streets and Highways, any special plan details, these special provisions, the Highway Standards, and the TRAFFIC CONTROL PLAN (SPECIAL) special provision contained herein.